113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 ### Failure to deploy to Kubernetes on {{site.data.keyword.Bluemix_notm}}
 {: #failuretodeploytokube}

-You might see this failure after the initial prompt for your cluster name:
+You may see this failure after the initial prompt for your cluster name:

 ```
 FAILED